Gowtham-2412/portfolio/README.md

 Welcome to my personal portfolio website!
 This site is built with **React** to showcase my skills, projects, and freelancing services.
 I designed it to be **clean, responsive, and professional**, making it easy for clients and recruiters to explore my work.
+I made it very simple for now but as my experience grows I will update it and the contact form is not yet working i will make it send emails to the clients.

 ---

-## 🚀 Features
+## Features
-- 🌐 Modern and responsive design for all devices
+- Modern and responsive design for all devices
-- ⚡ Fast performance and optimized assets
+- ⚡ Fast performance and optimized assets(svgs, pngs)
-- 🎨 Built with React and Tailwind CSS for a clean UI
+- Built with React and Tailwind CSS for a clean UI
-- 📂 Organized project showcase section
+- Organized project showcase section
-- 📞 Contact information for easy communication
+- Contact information for easy communication

 ---